-West Hall D: July 3-6
+Hall A; July 3-7

-The NEA Delegate Café, located in Hall C, will serve as a hub to network, refresh, and learn.
-The Café includes an Art Wall, concessions, and tables for Caucuses and Councils to interact with delegates.
+The NEA Delegate Café, located in Hall A, will serve as a hub to network, refresh, and learn.
+The café includes interactive exhibits, concessions, and tables for caucuses, councils, and candidates.
 Be sure to check it out and return each day.